dm2912/catproof_keyboard/README.md

 In Ubuntu or Ubuntu derivatives

-Copy keyboard.sh and the two image files to the location of your choise
+Copy keyboard.sh and the two image files to the location of your choice

 In a terminal window